drm-slac/bsas-sc/README.md

 Simulates an NTTable with statistics samples.
 It is meant to simulate statistically compressed readings from disparate but correlated PVs.
 The simulation happens in the device support of an `asub` record.
 The database provides a few macros to configure it:

+* `NUM_TABLES`: The number of output NTTable PVs to simulate.
+All rows in all tables will have the same value.
-* `COUNT`: The number of "signals" to simulate.
+* `NUM_SIGNALS`: The number of "signals" to simulate.
 All "signals" will have the same value at the same timestamp, a compressed sinusoidal equivalent to the one in `ioc-sim-scalar`.
 Each row is equivalent to compressing `NUM_SAMPLES` samples.
 * `CONFIG`: Indicates that this is a simulated statistics table.
 The only acceptable value is `0x10` (or `16` decimal).
 * `SCAN`: How often to produce updates.
 * `NUM_SAMPLES`: Number of compressed samples in each row.